Materials Management Office (MMO) & Division Director

 - Staffing emergency disaster recovery procurements (hurricanes, terrorism, etc.) for the State's Emergency Management Division.
 In an emergency situation, Procurement Services is responsible for acquiring supplies, services, and facilities damage assessments.

-Note: Currently, Procurement Services is a division of the South Carolina State Fiscal Accountability Authority.
+Note: Procurement Services is a division of the South Carolina State Fiscal Accountability Authority.
 The fact that statutes and regulations refer to other names reflects the reorganizations that have taken place over the years.